Arabic for Nerds two

 This is a formidable achievement by Gerald, who has comprehensively covered a multitude of questions of grammar that the advanced learner may come across.
 I particularly found the structured layout to be of benefit, as it allows the reader to quickly identify any particular aspect of grammar/i3rab about which you may have doubts, and read more deeply into the subject.
 A must have for anyone serious about improving degree-level Arabic.

-A Helpful Book of Arabic Grammar
+5.0 out of 5 stars A Helpful Book of Arabic Grammar

 The author published "Arabic For Nerds" in 2015.
 The present book is a follow-up to it.
 Both books are helpful to all students of the Arabic language.
 The author has managed to simplify the complex issues associated with Arabic and has added relevant information about former Arabic grammarians.
 Also, by discussing about 450 grammatical questions he has succeeded in making learning Arabic relatively easy--a hard task but will-achieved.
 Highly recommended.